Our next series is being planned for 2018.

 When you apply you should be prepared to answer the following questions:

-- What are your hopes for participation in Courage to Lead in terms of your ministry or leadership?
+- What are your hopes for participation in Courage to Lead in terms of your work or leadership?

-- What is the setting or context in which your currently serve in ministry and how would you describe your roles & responsibilities?
+- What is the setting or context in which your currently serve and how would you describe your roles & responsibilities?

-- What question are you currently holding about your life or vocation?
+- What question are you currently holding about your life?

 Our deepest calling is to grow into our own authentic selfhood, whether or not it conforms to some image of who we ought to be.
 As we do so, we will not only find the joy that every human being seeks—we will also find our path of authentic service in the world.